Mohamed M'Changama

-Mohamed "Momo" M'Changama (born 9 June 1987) is a professional footballer who plays as a forward for Racing Besançon and the Comoros national team.
+Mohamed "Momo" M'Changama (born 9 June 1987) is a retired professional footballer who played as a forward.
+Born in France, he played for the Comoros national team.
 Previously, he has played with amateur clubs Aubagne and Gardanne and professional club Nîmes.

 Club career

 Early career

 M'Changama was born in the city of Marseille to Comorian parents and developed an interest in football at a young age alongside his younger brother Youssouf.
 The elder M'Changama struggled to make the grade among clubs situated around the south of France and, ultimately, considered giving the sport up.
 On the other hand, M'Changama's younger brother Youssouf drew interest from several professional clubs and eventually signed a youth contract with Sedan.
 He later joined Troyes.
 With M'Changama's impending future looking bleak, he decided to focus more on his studies.

 In 2007, M'Changama returned to football joining amateur club Aubagne FC, who were playing in the Division d'Honneur, the sixth level of French football.
 He spent two seasons at the club and, in 2009, after displaying positive form with the club, secured a move to nearby club Gardanne in the Championnat de France amateur 2.
 M'Changama played on the club's senior team for the 2009–10 season helping Gardanne finish in a respectable 7th place in its group.